MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/Remove-AzureRmTag.md

 PS C:\>Remove-AzureRmTag -Name "Department"
 ```

-This command deletes the predefined tag named Department and all of its resources.
+This example deletes the predefined tag named "Department" and all of its resources.
 If the tag has been applied to any resources or resource groups, the command fails.

 ### Example 2: Delete a value from a predefined tag